 Marking the 16th year of consolidated reporting, the 2014 South Florida Environmental Report (SFER) showcases dozens of agency reports in a three-volume publication, complemented by the Consolidated Project Report Database.

 Volume I covers findings derived from regional monitoring and research projects and highlights key financial information during the 2013 reporting period.
 Volume II provides an annual update on the planning and project status for eight annual reports required of all water management districts.
 Volume III expands on Volume I by further streamlining unified reporting and fulfilling various federal and state permit-related reporting requirements.

-The District's annual budget is funded by a combination of property taxes and other sources such as federal and state revenue; licenses; permit fees; grants; agricultural taxes; fund balances; and investment income.
+The District's annual budget is funded by a combination of property taxes and other sources such as state appropriations; federal and local revenue; licenses; permit fees; grants; agricultural taxes; fund balances; and investment income.

 The agency is a special taxing district with the authority to collect ad valorem (property) taxes from landowners within its 16-county jurisdiction.
 The Fiscal Year (FY) starts Oct.
 1 and ends Sept.
 30 of the following year.